stargate-bukkit/Stargate-Bukkit/CONTRIBUTING.md

-The following guidelines was mainly made to make the plugin more maintainable.
-These points are what I (Thorin) consider general good programming practise, and does of course not have to be the "truth"
+The following guidelines have been written in hopes of making the plugin more maintainable.<md>
+They represent what we consider to be good programming practices, and are not necessarily definitive.<md>

+## Submitting your code.
+Please work in a fork of the repository!<br><br>
+All changes should be made in a branch called `feature:#` or `fix:#` (with # being the [issue](https://github.com/the-lockedcraft-legacy-organization/Stargate-Bukkit/issues) your changes are correlated to).<br>
+Once you have tested your change, please make a pull request [here](https://github.com/the-lockedcraft-legacy-organization/Stargate-Bukkit/pulls).
+## Code Style
-#### Always use descriptive names
+#### Always use descriptive names.
-Comments are good, but most that are made can just be replaced with a descriptive variable/method/class name.
-A good approach is to use comments to describe why you are doing things, but let the code describe what you are doing.
+> Comments are great, however, they can generally be replaced with descriptive variable/method/class naming.

+Please use comments to describe why you are using something, but let the code describe what you are doing.<br>Method names should be verbs, class names should be nouns, and Boolean variables should be yes/no statements '(i.e. isRed)'.
-Methodnames = verbs, classnames = nouns, booleann variables = a y/n statement (isRed)
-#### A method should never be longer than 20 lines, neither have more than 4 indents
-A good aproach is to strive for modularity, where every method has a clear function.
-This is mainly achieved by just checking the length of the module you're writing, and if it's getting to long to just split it into two different functions.
-You can also more easily avoid rewriting code if you do this.
+#### Keep your methods short.
+> We strive for modularity, with every method correlated to a clear function.

+Please try to keep your methods under 20 lines, with less than 4 indents.<br>Check the length of the module you are writing; if it is getting too long, please split it into different functions.
-#### Avoid exess dataflow between classes
+#### Avoid excess dataflow between classes.
-Restricting dataflow makes the code much more maintable; This is mainly achived by starting with a plan before you code, but also to sometimes just to consider if a method fits into specific class.
-Getters and setters are usally a sign that too much data is being transmited between classes.
+> Restricting dataflow makes the code much more maintainable.

+Please plan before you code, and consider what methods fit into each class.<br>Getters and setters are usually a sign that too much data is being transmitted between classes.
-#### If you think the code needs a refactor, it most probably does
-Refactors just keeps the code cleaner, and is almost always good.
-They are often easier to make than you think
-#### A note about sideeffects
-When you modularise your methods it will be simpler to understand or debug the code if you devide it into methods that does calculations and returns a value and methods that only does sideeffects.
-I have also noticed that this often automatically makes it easier to not rewrite code.
-## Don't know what you're doing?
-Read the manual!
-I don't think it's a good idea if you mash your head against a wall until you find a solution to your problem.
-You will get pissed, and it might even be so that you don't understand your solution

-*Programer 1: How does this work?

-*Programer 2: I don't fucking know

-Nobody knows, and thats of course not going to be clearly coded.
-It's always more efficient to just research about your problem if you have come to a stop.
+#### Don’t be afraid of refactors.
+> Refactors lead to cleaner code, which makes maintenance easier for everyone involved.

+They are often less scary than they seem and are almost always worthwhile.
+#### On side effects.
+> When methods are modularised, they become simpler to understand and debug.

+Please divide your code into methods for calculations and methods for side-effects.
+#### If you are unsure about something, take the time to ask/read up on it.
+> Mashing your head against a wall to find a solution generally results in poor implementations.

+If you hit a block, please look around for an answer; it will help everyone in the long term.